-License Revenue: Revenue from the sale of software licenses is recorded upon the latter of when the customer receives the ability to access the software or when they are legally allowed to use the software.
+License Revenue: Revenue from the sale of software licenses is recorded upon delivery which is the latter of when the customer receives the ability to access the software or when they are legally allowed to use the software.
 No significant obligations or contingencies exist with regard to delivery, customer acceptance or rights of return at the time revenue is recognized.
 Contracts with customers for distinct licenses of intellectual property include perpetual licenses, which grant the customer unlimited access to the software, and term licenses which limit the customer's access to the software to a specific time period.
 We offer term licenses ranging from one to five years in length.
 Customer payments normally correspond with delivery for perpetual licenses.
 For term licenses, payments are either on installment or in advance.
 In limited circumstances, we integrate third party software solutions into our software products.
 We have determined that, consistent with our conclusion under prior revenue recognition rules, generally we act as the principal with respect to the satisfaction of the related performance obligation and record the corresponding revenue on a gross basis from these transactions.
 For transactions in which we do not act as the principal, we would recognize revenue on a net basis.
 The fees owed to the third parties are recognized as a component of cost of goods sold when the revenue is recognized.

-Subscription Revenue: We generate subscription revenues from our cloud services offerings.
-Subscription revenues mostly include fees from customers for access to the OneSpan Sign, TID, and Dealflo solutions.
+Subscription Revenue: We generate subscription revenues from our digital agreements and digital security cloud service offerings.
 Our standard customer arrangements do not provide the customer with the right to take possession of the software supporting the cloud-based application service at any time.
 As such, these arrangements are considered service contracts and revenue is recognized ratably over the service period of the contract.
 Customer payments are normally in advance for annual service.